Skip to main content

 • What it is: A separate statewide property tax exemption that is not limited to older age.

 • Who can get it: A veteran who is rated by the U.S. Department of Veterans Affairs as 100% service-connected, permanent, and total and who occupies the property as a principal residence.
-A qualifying surviving spouse may continue the exemption if the veteran died on or after January 1, 2011, the spouse has not remarried, and the spouse still occupies the property as a principal residence under Virginia Code § 58.1-3219.5.
+A qualifying surviving spouse may also qualify under state law.

 • How it helps: It can remove real estate tax on the qualifying principal residence under state law.